Yay! You've finally gotten your first dose of COVID-19 vaccine! 💉

-According to the latest studies released about this vaccine, its immunization starts 2 weeks after the second shot.
+According to the released about this vaccine, its immunization starts 2 weeks after the second shot.
 Consequently, if you got your second jab following the current schedule (4 to 12 weeks between shots), you should be fully immune between the 42nd day and the 98th day after your first dose.

 When will I gain full immunity with Johnson & Johnson’s vaccine?